-A computer store in Room 113, Otto Olsen Building, offers full retail services for those wishing to buy computer equipment, including configuration advice and demo units.
-Contracts with major vendors provide attractive educational discounts, with sales limited to faculty, staff, and students of UNK.
+A computer store in Room 115, Otto Olsen Building, offers assistance and services for those wishing to buy hardware and software, including hardware configuration advice and demo units.
+Sales are limited to faculty, staff, and students of UNK.
+Educational discounts are often available.